-The following are the critical judgements, apart from those involving estimations (see below) that management has made in the process of applying the Foundation Trust's accounting policies and that have the most significant effect on the amounts recognised in the financial statements.
+The following are the critical judgements, apart from those involving estimations (see below) that management has made in the process of applying the Foundation Trust's accounting policies and that have the most significant effect on the amounts recognised in the annual report and accounts.

-The day to day operations of the Foundation Trust are funded from agreed fixed term contracts with Primary Care Trusts.
-These payments provide a reliable stream of funding minimising the Trust exposure to liquidity and financing problems.
-The Foundation Trust's budgets and expenditure plans are based on the agreed level of commissioned service and indicate that the Foundation Trust has sufficient resource to meet ongoing commitments.
+The day to day operations of the Foundation Trust are funded from agreed fixed term contracts with Clinical Commissioning Groups (CCGs).
+These payments provide a reliable stream of funding minimising the Foundation Trust's exposure to liquidity and financing problems.
+The Foundation Trust's budgets and expenditure plans are based on the agreed level of commissioned service and indicate that it has sufficient resource to meet ongoing commitments.

-Trade receivables mainly arise from transactions with Primary Care Trusts under contractual terms that require settlement of obligation within a time frame established by the Department of Health.
+Trade receivables mainly arise from transactions with CCGs under contractual terms that require settlement of obligation within a time frame established by the Department of Health.